 What do they eat?

 We want our chickens to enjoy the healthy benefits of everything nature provides that chickens thrive on - worms, insects, seeds, and fresh grass.
 We supplement this with organic grains from local farmers (oats, corn, wheat, milo, alfalfa, and soybeans, as well as Sea Kelp and fish meal).

 Are they organic?

 Our chickens are fed organic grains and are raised on pastures that would comply with organic standards.
 However, we are not certified to be organic.
 Organic has become a bureaucratic nightmare that is not really feasible for a farm our size.
 Instead, we encourage customers to come out to the farm anytime and see how we raise our animals.

 Are your chickens free range?

 We prefer to call our chickens pasture raised.
-When they are young, our Cornish move freely in moveable pens and are moved to fresh pasture twice a day.
+When they are young, our Cornish move freely in moveable pens that have no floor and are moved to fresh pasture twice a day.
 The pens provide protection from predators but also giving them complete access to the nutritious and healing grass.
 As our Poulet Rouge & Heritage birds take longer to mature, we start them in the moveable pens and move them to a larger pasture protected by electric netting as they get older (and bigger).

 Our laying hens have a moveable coop, which they use primarily for roosting at nighttime.
 During the day, they have free range of our 40 acres.

 What will my chicken look like?

 When you buy a chicken from Synergistic Acres, you will receive a whole chicken packaged in a BPA-free plastic sealed bag.
 Necks are part of the chicken and they make an excellent addition to broths.
 Gizzards, livers, feet or other parts may be requested and are generally sold by the pound.
 Chickens picked up on the day of processing will be fresh.
 Later pick-ups or deliveries will be frozen.
 Our farm fresh chickens will store in the freezer for up to six months with no loss of freshness.